OneNet’s Network Powers OSU Genome Sequencing Initiatives

 Previously, biology and internet connectivity occupied completely different spaces of an academic environment.
 But in a modern age, this is no longer the case.
-By utilizing technology, life scientists can complete exponentially more experiments at higher levels than ever imaged.
+By utilizing technology, life scientists can complete exponentially more experiments at higher levels than ever imagined.
 At Oklahoma State University (OSU), researchers are leveraging robust OneNet connectivity to maximize genome sequencing research.

 In 2016 OSU was awarded $250,000 National Science Foundation research grant to fund a genome sequencing machine for life science research.
 Formerly, many researchers at OSU used external sequencing services because the in-house machine was unable to meet all needs.
 A poll of the researchers at OSU determined that more than 10,000 samples over the next three years were pending sequencing work.

 The new sequencing machine produces 120 billion base pairs of data overnight.
 This is 1,000 times more than OSU’s former machine.
 Its astronomical processing speeds are allowing scientists at OSU to study more complex organisms.

 Dr. Peter Hoyt, graduate program director for bioinformatics certification at OSU, has witnessed the improvements in microbiology over many generations.
 He recalls that as a graduate student he had to sequence DNA by hand using X-ray films and radioactive nucleotides, the basic unit of DNA.
 The process took weeks and produced significantly less base pairs.
 Now, technology like the new genome sequencer has changed the face of biology.

 “With modern sequencing, you can take any sample and quantitatively identify the organisms present in that sample,” he said.
 “The difference is profound and has changed the way many life scientists approach problems in their respective disciplines.”